xTSL-echiles/philosophers/README.md

 • The simulation stops when a philosopher dies.

-1st philosopher work at mutexes.
+1st philosopher works using mutexes.

-2nd at semaphores.
+2nd semaphores.